Toysoft/OpenGD77-/docs/OpenGD77 User Guide.md

 ### Controlling Tx power

 Press **Function + Right** to increase the power.
 Press **Function + Left** to decrease the power.
 Power can be set to 250mW, 500mW, 750mW, 1W, 2W, 3W, 4W and 5W.
-*Note:* The power output will only be correct after the operator has calibrated their own radio, as the GD-77 does not seem to have very accurate power calibration applied in the factory by TYT.
+*Note:* The power output will only be correct after the operator has calibrated their own radio, as these radios do not seem to have very accurate power calibration applied in the factory.

 ### Signal strength bar graph